Common Heart Disease Myths

-I Don't Have To Worry About Heart Disease Until I'm Older - Myth
+Myth: I Don't Have to Worry About Heart Disease Until I'm Older

-Yes, the risk of heart disease increases with age, but younger people are affected, too.
+While the risk of heart disease does increase with age, younger people are still affected too.
 Blockages in our heart arteries develop over many years until symptoms or heart attacks develop in middle age.
-The time to make an impact is when we are young before we have developed much blockage.
-Rising obesity rates mean we’re developing heart disease sooner than ever before.
-In fact, obese women develop heart disease 4.3 years earlier on average than their average-weight counterparts.
-Leading an unhealthy lifestyle, having diabetes or being born with a heart condition also puts you at risk, as can the combination of birth control pills and smoking in younger women.
+The time to make an impact is when we are young before too much of that blockage has developed.

 This old myth has no merit, yet many people still mistakenly think of heart disease as a man’s disease.
-In fact, heart disease kills more women than men, albeit at later ages.
-Women receive some protection against heart disease from estrogen in their pre-menopausal years, but after that their risk is about the same as a man’s.
+Heart disease kills more women than men, albeit at later ages.
+Women receive some protection against heart disease from estrogen in their pre-menopausal years.
+Still, after that their risk is about the same as a man's.

-If I Had Heart Disease I'd Know - Myth
+Myth: If I Had Heart Disease, I'd Know

 - Shortness of breath

 - Nausea or vomiting

 - Back or jaw pain

 - Extreme fatigue

 One study showed that only a little more than a quarter of people knew the symptoms of heart disease.
 Discuss changes and symptoms with your physician for a proper diagnosis.